MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v0.md

 **`configuration`** - **Configuration file**<br>
 `string`.
 Required when `useConfigurationFile = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the filename, directory, or URL to kubernetes configuration files that will be used with the commands.
+Filename, directory, or URL to kubernetes configuration files that will be used with the commands.
 <!-- :::editable-content-end::: -->
 <br>